iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 The platform is intended to help teams:

-- register key release-governance assets as versioned records, including:
+- register and link the main records needed for release governance, including:
-  - AI systems (the overall solution being governed)
-  - execution flows (defined step-by-step processing flows, such as document extraction, validation, routing, or decision flows)
-  - agent flows (multi-step flows in which an AI agent can choose actions, use tools, and move a task forward across systems)
+  - versioned assets, such as AI systems (the overall solutions being governed), execution flow definitions (defined step-by-step processing flows, such as document extraction, validation, routing, or decision flows), agent workflow definitions (defined multi-step flows in which an AI agent can choose actions, use tools, and move a task forward across systems), prompts, model configurations (the selected model plus settings and parameters), dataset versions used for testing, validation, or retrieval, APIs, tools, and external dependencies (connected services, tools, and downstream systems that the solution relies on)
-  - prompts
-  - model configurations (the selected model plus settings and parameters)
-  - datasets used for testing, validation, or retrieval
-  - APIs
-  - external dependencies (connected services, tools, and downstream systems the solution relies on)
+  - release records, such as:
-  - release artifacts (recorded pre-release evidence such as field-extraction accuracy scores, hallucination rates (how often the AI system produces invented, unsupported, or incorrect information), schema-validation results (whether the output matches the required structure and expected fields), latency and cost results, API-response checks, policy-check results, approval decisions, and supporting documents attached to a release)
+    - evaluation results (recorded pre-release evidence such as field-extraction accuracy scores, hallucination rates (how often the AI system produces invented, unsupported, or incorrect information), schema-validation results (whether the output matches the required structure and expected fields), latency and cost results, API-response checks, and policy-check results)
+    - approval decisions
+    - evidence packs and supporting documents attached to a release
+  - operational records linked to a release, such as deployments, runtime events, and incidents

 - run pre-release evaluation and validation pipelines, including:
   - testing prompts and model configurations on reference datasets
   - measuring extraction accuracy against expected values
-  - checking hallucination rate and output-format validity
+  - checking whether the system stays below the allowed hallucination threshold (the maximum allowed rate of invented, unsupported, or incorrect output) and whether the output matches the required format and expected fields
   - verifying business-rule compliance
   - verifying latency and cost against defined thresholds
   - checking that connected APIs still return the expected responses and data structures